 These were the four types of food that Gregory ate and here’s why they’re so good for us:

 - Vegetables: there are no bad vegetables!
 They are chock-full of important vitamins, minerals, antioxidants, cancer-fighting phytochemicals, and fiber.
-Gregory was smart to eat them…and so are we!

-3 Lessons Learned from this Book
+3 Lessons Learned from This Book

 - With your children, plan a month’s worth of dinner meals for your family.
 Make the meals balanced and healthy and after a month evaluate how your family felt about the experience…do they feel better? more energy? stronger?